 Founder & Director, Mekye Center

-*Interviews in grey have been taped but not yet transcribed and edited - send us an email and tell us which interview(s) you would like to read next) In addition to the interviews listed above, new interviews are in the works.
-They include children and adults who are struggling to learn to read, the parents of struggling readers, some of America's finest teachers, literacy institution leaders, brain scientists, linguists, psychologists, sociologists, phonics and meaning-centric reading specialists, reading teachers, code technologists, education leaders, government leaders, language historians, writing historians, archeologists, anthropologists, and others.
+In addition to the interviews listed above, new interviews are in the works.
+They include children and adults who are struggling to learn to read, the parents of struggling readers, some of America’s finest teachers, literacy institution leaders, brain scientists, linguists, psychologists, sociologists, phonics and meaning-centric reading specialists, reading teachers, code technologists, education leaders, government leaders, language historians, writing historians, archeologists, anthropologists, and others.
 Join our notification list for future transcript releases